 If you’re looking to Elope, get in touch with us and we’ll help organise your Special Day, in secret... sssshhhh!

 Another ancient custom is ‘jumping the besom’ or the broom.
 This broom is specially made for the couple and has its origins in Scottish, Welsh and Roma cultures amongst others.
-In front of witnesses, the couple sweep their past away with the broom and then the broom is held and the couple jump over it symbolising the start of a new life together.
+In front of witnesses, the couple 'jump the broom' symbolising sweeping away the past and the beginning of a new life together.

 The Celtic Knot symbolizes how everything is connected and is a form of sacred geometry.
 These ancient knots are universal and represent the continuous cycle of existence found throughout the world.
 The Infinity Knot has no beginning and no end, symbolising Eternal Love.
 Handfasting was once a common practice all over Scotland and its original meaning was to allow a couple to declare their intention as a simple formality when meeting at large annual gatherings or fairs before living together for a year.
 The couple would then marry a year and a day after the handfasting ceremony if they still so wished.